 - 1. A Development Permit or Conditional Use Permit must be issued under these Regulations before any person may change current residential or agricultural uses to other uses as defined in subsequent sections of this ordinance. - 2.
 A Development Permit or Conditional Use Permit must be issued under these Regulations when a change in use occurs; this can mean both intensification and de-intensification. - 3.
 No development permit is required for any agricultural use or structure. - 4.
-A Group 1 Development Permit is required for any new residential use. - 5.
-A Group 2 Development Permit is required for any expansion or new commercial or industrial use that is not specifically identified as a Conditional Use. - 6.
+No development permit is required for an accessory use or structure, as long as the necessary setbacks and other requirements for the primary use are met. - 5.
+A Group 1 Development Permit is required for any new residential use.

+- 6. A Group 2 Development Permit is required for any expansion or new commercial or residential multi-family use that is not specifically identified as a Conditional Use. - 7.
 A Conditional Use Permit is required for all activities described in the Conditional Uses section of these Regulations.